 Below are ways to help someone experiencing emotional flooding:

-- Be empathetic and non-judgmental: A person experiencing emotional flooding is already feeling a surplus of negativity.
-It’s best to stick to statements of validation and avoid anything that may come across as judgmental.
+- Be empathetic and non-judgmental: A person experiencing emotional flooding faces a surplus of negativity.
+Stick to validating statements and avoid saying anything that may come across as judgmental.

-- Don’t underestimate the power of your presence: You don’t always need to do or say the right thing in order to be helpful.
-Sometimes just sitting with a person so they know they aren’t alone can be encouraging.
-If you are too uncomfortable to sit with the person in silence, it may be more helpful to leave them alone for a while.
+- Don’t underestimate the power of your presence: You don’t always need to do or say the right thing to be helpful.
+Sometimes, just sitting with your loved one can be encouraging.

-- Regulate yourself: Offering a healthy model of self-regulation to a loved one prone to emotional flooding can teach them to adopt better regulating skills themselves.
-To do this, focus on taking deep breaths and making sure you stay grounded and present.
+- Regulate yourself: Modeling healthy emotional regulation to a loved one prone to emotional flooding can encourage them to adopt similar skills.
+For example, focus on taking deep breaths and staying grounded and present.

 - Provide a sense of autonomy: Emotional flooding often develops when a person feels powerless.
-Offer your help in specific ways so they can make a decision–this provides them with a small amount of control over their situation.
-For example, try asking, “would you like me to stay with you or leave you alone?”
+Offer your loved one autonomy by asking how they want to receive support.
+Try asking, “Would you like me to stay with you or leave you alone?”

 When to Seek Professional Help